ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## min_compress_block_size

-For [MergeTree](../../operations/table_engines/mergetree.md#table_engines-mergetree)" tables.
+For [MergeTree](../../operations/table_engines/mergetree.md#table_engines-mergetree)".
 In order to reduce latency when processing queries, a block is compressed when writing the next mark if its size is at least 'min_compress_block_size'.
 By default, 65,536.

 The actual size of the block, if the uncompressed data is less than 'max_compress_block_size', is no less than this value and no less than the volume of data for one mark.